typelevel/fs2/README.md

 If you have a project you'd like to include in this list, either open a PR or let us know in [the gitter channel](https://gitter.im/functional-streams-for-scala/fs2) and we'll add a link to it here.

+* [doobie](https://github.com/tpolecat/doobie): Pure functional JDBC built on fs2.
-* [http4s](http://http4s.org/): Minimal, idiomatic Scala interface for HTTP services using scalaz-stream
+* [http4s](http://http4s.org/): Minimal, idiomatic Scala interface for HTTP services using fs2.
-* [scodec-stream](https://github.com/scodec/scodec-stream): A library for streaming binary decoding and encoding, built using scalaz-stream and [scodec](https://github.com/scodec/scodec)
+* [scodec-stream](https://github.com/scodec/scodec-stream): A library for streaming binary decoding and encoding, built using fs2 and [scodec](https://github.com/scodec/scodec).
-* [streamz](https://github.com/krasserm/streamz): A library that allows a `Process` to consume from and produce to [Apache Camel](http://camel.apache.org/) endpoints, [Akka Persistence](http://doc.akka.io/docs/akka/2.3.5/scala/persistence.html) journals and snapshot stores and [Akka Stream](http://akka.io/docs/#akka-streams-and-http) flows (reactive streams) with full back-pressure support.
+* [streamz](https://github.com/krasserm/streamz): A library that allows a `Stream` to consume from and produce to [Apache Camel](http://camel.apache.org/) endpoints, [Akka Persistence](http://doc.akka.io/docs/akka/2.3.5/scala/persistence.html) journals and snapshot stores and [Akka Stream](http://akka.io/docs/#akka-streams-and-http) flows (reactive streams) with full back-pressure support.

 ### Related projects ###